newjersey/innovation.nj.gov/content/_projects/training-explorer.md

 initiative: Resident Experience Initiative
 ---

 The Training Explorer is a tool that uses public sector data to help job seekers find the best training programs for their needs.
-Using the tool, residents can easily filter and compare more than 5,000 training programs from across New Jersey to make data-informed choices about their future.
+Using the tool, residents can easily filter and compare nearly 5,000 training programs from across New Jersey to make data-informed choices about their future.

 ### Challenge